joshbegley/nyt-latest/previous.md

 `Israeli forces had been steadily closing in on Yahya Sinwar, the Hamas leader, for weeks before he was cornered and killed in a ruined house in the Gaza Strip.`\
 https://nytimes.com/2024/10/18/world/middleeast/yahya-sinwar-final-moments-gaza.html

-**Fire in Oakland Hills Prompts Evacuations as High Winds Threaten Spread**\
+**Fire in Oakland Hills Prompts Evacuations Under Gusty Conditions**\
-`Firefighters in Northern California were responding to a blaze that burned at least four buildings and 13 acres.`\
+`Firefighters in Northern California were responding to a blaze that burned several buildings and 15 acres.`\
 https://nytimes.com/2024/10/18/us/oakland-hills-fire-evacuation.html

 **Mentos, an expired passport and a map were some of the items Israel said it found near the slain Hamas leader.**\